AAber/flux/README.md

 2. [ArgoCD](https://argoproj.github.io/cd/)

-You can you this repo to test and compare both tools.
+You can use this repo to test and compare both tools.

+On top you will find the Flux clusters tree

+Below you can see the in-argo folder that holds the [Kustomize](https://kustomize.io/) setup files for ArgoCD.

 ```
 .